 Newsgroup - A discussion based group on the Internet.

-NIC - (Network Information Center) An organization responsible for supplying information for the networks that comprise the Internet.
+NIC - (Network Information Center) An organisation responsible for supplying information for the networks that comprise the Internet.

-NIC Handle - A unique character string, used by some Registries, that maps to a database entry containing contact details for a person, or organization.
+NIC Handle - A unique character string, used by some Registries, that maps to a database entry containing contact details for a person, or organisation.

 Open Source - Free software that allows anyone to modify, read, or build new versions of the software.

 PDF - (Portable Document Format) Developed by Adobe, it is built into most browsers allowing you to send formatted documents that will stay formatted regardless of what browser users are using.

 PGP - (Pretty Good Privacy) Based on public key encryption, PGP is a secure way to send sensitive data via email.

 Perl - (Practical Extraction and Report Language) A programming language used for both very small and simple tasks and large complex applications.
 It is generally used for creating CGI programs.

 PHP - (originally Personal Home Page tools) An open source, server-side, cross platform, HTML embedded web scripting language allowing the creation of dynamic web pages.

 Ping - A command allowing you to check if a server is running.